-I had an unplanned caesarean with my first child.
-Even though I had read up on caesarean delivery, the material was delivered in a very matter-of-fact, clinical manner.
+I had an unplanned cesarean with my first child.
+Even though I had read up on cesarean delivery, the material was delivered in a very matter-of-fact, clinical manner.
 But, like most things, reading and doing are not the same.
 So allow me to apprise you of some of the experiences that I had – which no one told me about – and which you may or may not encounter.

 I Can’t Feel My Legs When I’m With You…

-I know some women feel disappointed that they do not get to feel that sense of accomplishment that comes with expelling their prodigy from their vagina, but at this point I had been induced, had my water broken with a yarn needle, and was on all kinds of pain medication.
+I know some women feel disappointed that they do not get to feel that sense of accomplishment that comes with expelling their prodigy from their vagina, but at this point, I had been induced, had my water broken with a yarn needle, and was on all kinds of pain medication.
 Having the most unnatural birth on record was my accomplishment.

 I had an epidural during labor, whereas most women who have planned c-sections are given a Spinal Block.

 There is a difference and the difference that will matter to you goes like this.